FREE SHIPPING on purchases over 1,500 CZK 📦

 • irregular menstruation

-• heavy menstrual bleeding or bleeding outside of the cycle
+• heavy menstrual bleeding or bleeding outside the cycle

 • fatigue and general exhaustion